ERufian/PrintLetters/README.md

 The rest are converted to letters and the results printed out

 A couple of days ago I was asked this question at a phone interview.
 I overcomplicated the answer and didn't get anywhere, which was tremendously annoying.
-I decided to write it out as an exercise anyway, just for my own sake.
+After the interview I decided to write it out as an exercise anyway, just for my own sake.

 Maybe someone actually has uses for this kind of functionality so I decided to upload it to Github.
 Feel free to re-use it.
 I am releasing this code under a choice of MIT License or GPL v2 (your choice, pick one or the other).